 Having a credible budget in place is especially important during periods of change in a business, when you need to manage limited financial resources, or if your sales are traditionally seasonal.

-At its most basic, a budget helps ensure you have enough money to pay bills by highlighting any possible discrepancy between income and expenses.
+At its most basic, a budget helps ensure you have enough money to pay bills by highlighting any possible discrepancy between income and your limited company expenses.
 This means you can identify and avoid potential financial problems before they become more serious.

 Beyond that, planning a business budget enables you to prioritise and manage your future spending.
 If your budget is realistic and you stick to it, you will know you have the money available in future for new equipment, marketing or for hiring new staff.